About Us

 Established in 1997, CrossCounsel began as a biblical counseling ministry.
 Soon after we began, we were exposed to Transformational Prayer Ministry.

-We learned that when we as facilitators learn how to get out of the Lord's way, He moves powerfully.
+We learned that as facilitators help people reach the deeper core beliefs driving their pain—and learn to get out of the Lord’s way—He moves powerfully in the process.

 And this changed everything for us.
 As we pursued extensive training to sharpen our skills, the Lord grew our influence exponentially.
 We began to see people overcome decades of addictions, find resolution in painful memories, and reconnect or reconcile with estranged family or friends in miraculous ways.